Toastaspiring/AutoPiano/README.md

 - Ensure your MIDI files are properly formatted and located in the specified directory.
 - Modify paths and configurations as needed to match your system setup.

----

-This README provides an overview of the functionality, setup instructions, and detailed descriptions of the scripts and their usage.